 If, for example, you teach a 6-week class with each class lasting two hours, you will likely spend 5 or more hours per week (and maybe much more for your first few courses).

 Where will I teach?

-How will I market myself and get students?
+How will I get the word out?

-Can I afford the startup costs?
+Can I afford the starting costs?